stupid-2020/spring-boot-with-jwt/README.md

 <br />

 # Security Consideration
+If you have run the code and tried the JWT, you are authorized to use the API and get the data.
+You can also get the data using the `curl` command with the JWT at **_ANOTHER_** machine.
+Or you can replace the JWT stored in Browser with the one from `curl` command (or vice versa), you can still get the data.
+As you may be aware, if one gets your JWT, one would have full access to your account and could do any operation as you (before JWT is expired).

-No matter which of following methods is used, never use JWT without HTTPS.
+To prevent your JWT from being stolen, never use JWT without HTTPS.
 Otherwise, your application is vulnerable to Man-in-the-middle (MITM) attacks.

 ## Store JWT in localStorage and Authorization header
 In general, JWT can be sent in `Authorization` header using `Bearer` schema:
 ```
 Authorization: Bearer <JWT>
 ```
-And lot of examples use [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).
-However it is [not recommended](https://cheatsheetseries.owasp.org/cheatsheets/HTML5_Security_Cheat_Sheet.html#local-storage).
+A lot of examples use [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).
+It is [not recommended](https://cheatsheetseries.owasp.org/cheatsheets/HTML5_Security_Cheat_Sheet.html#local-storage) but it is ok if you have good Cross-Site Scripting (XSS) prevention.

 ## Store JWT in Cookie
 This is the way this demonstration use.